jakepurple13/githubbloglike/Writerside/topics/Safe-Args-in-NavigationCompose.md

 ## Quick Overview

-A quick overview of what this brought, (or read [this great article](https://medium.com/androiddevelopers/navigation-compose-meet-type-safety-e081fb3cf2f8) for a quick summary):
+A quick overview of what this brought (or read [this great article](https://medium.com/androiddevelopers/navigation-compose-meet-type-safety-e081fb3cf2f8) for a quick summary):